WassimRekik/DevMacSetup/README.md

    ./interactive_install.sh
    ```

-5. Follow the prompts to select an installation method and add packages.
+5. Follow the prompts to select an installation method and add packages or search for packages.

 6. The script will attempt to install the selected packages using the chosen installation method.